-OFFICE OF THE GOVERNOR — News Release — Registration for first major cybersecurity training program for high school girls begins this monthPosted on Jan 23, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Registration for first major cybersecurity training program for high school girls begins this monthPosted on Jan 23, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU — Governor David Y. Ige is encouraging high school girls to participate in the first major cybersecurity training program specifically for young women, grades 9-12, who may be interested in pursuing a career in cybersecurity.
 The state is partnering with the SANS Institute to bring the GirlsGoCyberStart program to Hawaiʻi.